 There are few things more stressful in life than being laid off from a job.
 How do you rebound from getting laid off?
-What next steps should you take if you are laid off from a job?
-How do you get motivated to start looking for a new job?
+What next steps should you take?
+How do you get motivated to start looking?

 3 Steps To Take After Getting Laid Off From A Job